sidecartridge/sidecart-site-dev-docs/sidecartridge-usb-c-pd-psu/index.md

 The board is powered by a USB-C PD charger that must provide either 15 V or 20 V input voltage.
 It includes overcurrent and thermal protection features to ensure safe operation.
 The board is compact and easy to integrate into existing systems, making it a convenient solution for powering retro computing devices.

-It is important to note that this board is not a standalone power supply and requires an external USB-C PD charger to function.
-The board is designed for use by individuals with experience in electronics and should be handled with care to avoid damage or injury.

 ## USB-C PD charger requirements

+**It is important to note that this board is not a standalone power supply and requires an external USB-C PD charger to function.**

 * Minimum output: 60 W
 * Required PD profiles: 15 V and 20 V